Skip to content

 The MicroCause type is a streamlined version of the Cause type.

-Similar to how Cause is a union of types, MicroCause consists of three specific types:
+Similar to how Cause is a union of types, MicroCause comes in three forms:

 type MicroCause<E> = Die | Fail<E> | Interrupt